GET STARTED | Get Your Fair Cash Offer Today

 Erie County Surrogate Court Guide Selling Estate Property — Filing Procedures Fees NYSCEF — Buffalo NY

 Every probate property sale in Erie County runs through one court at one address: Erie County Surrogate’s Court, 92 Franklin Street, 2nd Floor, Buffalo NY 14202.
-This is the complete practitioner guide — filing procedures, fees, NYSCEF requirements, bond rules, publication requirements, and exactly how NCB closes on the court’s schedule.
+This is the complete practitioner guide — filing procedures, fees, NYSCEF requirements, bond rules, publication requirements, Medicaid estate recovery (MERP), and exactly how NCB closes on the court’s schedule.

 ⚖️